-overbearing control and outsource work to team members that are more efficient than you.
+overbearing control and outsource work to team members who are more efficient than you.

-This lesson has been a long time coming for me, since I’m a control freak by nature and don’t think that anyone can do the work like I can (omg I sound like my mother).
+This was hard-learned lesson for me, since I’m a control freak by nature and don’t think anyone can do the work like I can (OMG, I sound like my mother!).

-As I try to make my freelance business successful, I can’t allow myself to get tied down or overwhelmed by the daily tasks.
-I need to be out strategizing, networking and bringing in revenue to help my business grow.
+As I continue growing and expanding my freelance business, I can’t allow myself to get tied down or overwhelmed by the daily tasks.
+I need to be out strategizing, networking, connecting with the community, finding new clients, working with more awesome brands, and bringing in revenue.

 Don’t Be Afraid to Outsource

-In January at New Media Expo I got my first real exposure to how beneficial outsourcing can be, when I listened in on Chris Ducker’s session about using virtual assistants to save time, money and energy.
+A few years ago, I attended the New Media Expo in Las Vegas, and got my first real exposure to how beneficial outsourcing can be when I listened in on Chris Ducker’s session about using virtual assistants to save time, money, and energy.

 The next little push came while I was working with my business coach.
-She’s been helping me streamline my business, become more efficient with my time, and hone in on the areas of work that I excel best at — all in an effort to quit my full-time accounting job and create a lifestyle business.
+She’s been helping me streamline my business, become more efficient with my time, and hone in on the areas of work that I excel best at.

 Choose the Right Team Member